AnkitRangari/Banking-Data-Analysis-in-SQL/README.md

 ```

-Query 7: Summed up daily transaction amounts for the past month.
+Query 7: Summed up daily transaction volume (total amount of all transactions) for the past month.

 ```bash
 SELECT DATE(transaction_date) AS dates,